Starting a Restaurant Is No Easy Feat, but You Gotta Start Somewhere! Here’s Our Guide on How To Open a Restaurant in 10 Steps

-You will want to revisit your business plan to find the most ideal spot.
+You will want to revisit your business plan to find the ideal spot.
 Who are your customers?
 Where will they be?
 What atmosphere would they enjoy being in?
 Would they like a dark, intimate vibe, or do you need a light, airy space with a lot of natural light and high ceilings?
 Keep all of your planning so far in mind while looking at different spaces because the location could make or break you!

 Keep in mind what each section of the space will be used for.
 Will the bar or kitchen need a redesign for optimum productivity?
 Note anything that might hold up or slow operations and how much effort or money that would take to improve.
 Otherwise, bartenders for years to come will be cursing your name.

 You have a general idea of what your restaurant will serve, but now you need to hire a chef and possibly a bar manager to work on the specifics of the menus unless these are things you hope to own by yourself.

 You will want to develop at least a few delicious and specific beverage and food options based on your business plan and target market.

 If you have a fine dining restaurant, you will need to provide a few great wines that pair well with your food offerings and a couple of cocktails for those less interested in wine.
 If you are serving English food, you will need to provide English beers.
 If you have a Thai restaurant, you will probably need to provide Thai tea, etc., etc., etc.